Software IP Protection – How to Protect Software Intellectual Property?18th February 2021

 Diluting revenues through illicit access means that there is less money available to pay developers or artists.
 Unauthorised access eats away at your bottom line and eventually standards will start to slip and creativity may be lost.

 A less obvious, but potentially more serious issue with password sharing is that the security risks are simply too great.
-The more often passwords are shared, the more likely it is that the proverbial chickens will come home to roost.
+The more often there is a shared password, the more likely it is that the proverbial chickens will come home to roost.

 Businesses will often try to save money by sharing login details for user-limited accounts, with some even designating a separate computer as a ‘tools’ computer, which everyone in an office can use.
 However there are much better ways to manage concurrent usage than by sharing passwords.